Updated on April 18th, 2023

 6. Most High-Tech Workers Are Employed by Big Companies

-This means that entrepreneurs must figure out how to compete for highly skilled workers using means other than salary.
-Perhaps a small business offers a positive company culture.
-This might include giving Fridays off, allowing employees to bring their pet to work, or offering gym memberships.
-These kinds of benefits can be just as attractive to skilled employees as high salaries.
+Large companies with over 500 employees employ almost 65% of high-tech workers.
+A large firm has the economic scale to support high salaries, meaning that small businesses will have difficulty competing with more prominent companies’ compensation abilities.
+This means that entrepreneurs must determine how to compete for highly skilled workers using means other than salary.
+A small business may offer a positive company culture.
+This might include giving Fridays off, allowing employees to bring their pets to work, or offering gym memberships.
+These benefits can be just as attractive to skilled employees as high salaries.

 7. Sixty Percent of Small Businesses Have a Hard Time with Cash Flow for Various Reasons

-One of the major challenges a small business faces is maintaining steady cash flow.
+One of the significant challenges a small business faces is maintaining a steady cash flow.
+A fact in small businesses is that cash flow issues can arise from the inability to collect payments, over-investment in capacity or inventory, and low profit margins.
 The main reasons why a small business might suffer from a cash flow shortage include the following:

 - Decreasing margins or sales